Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - List your transferable skills

-- Incorporate any applicable software, language or skills
+- Include any relevant software or language skills

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained by volunteering or interning
+- List any relevant experience you have gained through volunteering or interning

 References: